gianlucarea/gianlucarea/README.md

 ### Hi there!
 My name is Gianluca 👋
 I'm an Italian/Canadian developer based in L'Aquila, Italy.

-- 🔭 I’m currently working on a project between the University of L'Aquila and the Italian Railway System
+- 🔭 I’m currently working at OverIT
-- 🧙‍♂️ I'm learning elixir.
+- 🧙‍♂️ I'm currently learning elixir.
 - 🎓 I hold a Masters degree in Advanced Software Engineering
 - 💻 I'm interested in everything that regards Software.
 - 📚 I also like reading, indulging in history and watching football!